***MONEY**

 Q: I just can't imagine doing any of these fundraising ideas.
 What are my other options?

-A: There are two other options you can consider:
+A: There are three other options you can consider:

 1) Extended payment plan: Please contact Doug to set that up.
 206-715-3805 dpdolstad@gmail.com